MathieuBALDO/Test/README.md

 It seems
 I commited only locally, so I do a second one.
 I want to see what I will see when I will push on github.

+Modify on branch which has benn not pushed

+I modified the master but didn't merge on the branch Test2 and I will do a second commit